 Prof. Dr. Gerald Schneider

-Schneider defended his doctoral thesis at the University of Zurich in 1991, worked as post-doc at the University of Michigan (Ann Arbor) for two years and was an assistant professor (1992 – 1995) at the Institut universitaire de hautes études internationales in Geneva.
-Before joining the faculty at Konstanz in 1997, he was a Professor of Political Science at the University of Stuttgart (1996-1997) and Program Director at the University of Berne (1994 – 1997).
-Gerald Schneider has also been visiting scholar at Università Bocconi (Milan), Charles University Prague, Harvard University, University of Kobe and Università Siena.
-He has published around 140 articles in various journals and volumes.
-Schneider is currently President of the European Political Science Association and was also in 2003-2004 Vice President of the International Studies Association for which he has served as the Program Co-Chair for the 50th annual convention in New York City in 2009, too.
-Schneider has acted as a consultant and referee for various organizations, including the World Bank and the U.S. National Science Foundation.
-He serves on the board of the Réseau suisse pour les études internationales as well as the Fedor Lynen selection committee of the Alexander von Humboldt Foundation.
-Besides his native German, Schneider speaks English, French and survives in Italian and Danish.
+Schneider defended his doctoral thesis at the University of Zürich in 1991, worked as post-doc at the University of Michigan (Ann Arbor) for two years and was an assistant professor (1992 – 1995) at the Institut universitaire de hautes études internationales in Geneva.
+Before joining the faculty at Konstanz in 1997, he was a Professor of Political Science at the University of Stuttgart (1996-1997), Program Director at the University of Berne (1994 – 1997) and visiting professor at Konstanz.
+Gerald Schneider has also been visiting scholar at Università Bocconi (Visiting Research Professor), Charles University Prague, Harvard University, University of Kobe, Sciences Po Paris (Grosser Chair) and Università Siena.
+He has published around 150 articles in various journals and volumes.
+Schneider ist a former President of the European Political Science Association (2013-2015) and Vice President of the International Studies Association (2003-2004) and has acted as Program Chair for the 50th annual convention of ISA in New York City in 2009.
+He has worked as a consultant and referee for numerous organizations, including the World Bank and the U.S. National Science Foundation.
+He has served for various selection committees of the Alexander von Humboldt Foundation since 2007 and is a former member of the scientific board of the Swiss Network of International Studies.
+Besides his native German, Schneider speaks English as well as French and survives in Italian and Danish.